 Description of the translation interface⚓︎

-Weblate is a very intuitive service and don’t need any special skills to use it.
-The basic interface is the translation screen, where you can see source text and the translation itself.
+Weblate is very intuitive service and doesn’t need any special skills to use it.
+The basic interface is the translation screen, where you can see the source text and the translation itself.

 Screen for translation of expressions and terms

-Nearby messages tab displays other strings with a similar sentence.
+The nearby messages tab displays other strings with a similar sentence.
 You can use it for your own translation.
-This option can help you in case you want to investigate what is the usual approach to the translation (using a polite/familiar form, infinitives, familiar tone etc).
+This option can help you in case you want to investigate what is the usual approach to the translation (using a polite/familiar form, infinitives, familiar tone, etc).

 What is the difference between Save and Suggest?⚓︎

 You can switch to this mode by clicking the button in the upper right corner of the screen.
-The bulk translation is useful for shorter expressions which are very useful when translating Foris/reForis interface.
-Every translation is used in real time and replaced in other parts of texts.
+The bulk translation is useful for shorter expressions which are very useful when translating the reForis interface.
+Every translation is used in real-time and replaced in other parts of texts.
 Edit icon will let you translate in a usual way.